 At this stage, it’s important not to get overwhelmed.
 If you have done your research and identified possible headline ingredients, you will immediately see which blog post title template would work well.

-Simply look at the headline templates and write down any blog post title that comes to your mind without worrying about how good the headline is.
+Simply look at my list of catchy headline formulas and write down any blog post title that comes to mind without worrying about how good it is.